This one is going to be kind of short.

 Acting takes time to get good at.
 Talent only takes you so far, the rest is hard work and life experience.
 You can’t really laugh until you’ve shed some tears.
 Generaly speaking beautiful grils in the twenties simply haven’t had any of the real world tragedy it takes to become a good actress.

 So a big chunk of these actresses that take the Oscar are more than likely someone who got lucky.
 The actress in question had a limited range but that narrow scope of ability was vital to the vision of a director who knew exactly what he was doing.
 The picture got made around what the actress could deliver.

 Jennifer Connelly was able to find her nitch playing Little-Wounded-Bird roles.
 She’s not bad at that and the Academy does like those.

 Jennifer Lawrence, is damn near wooden.
 But a zombie like performance with decent comedic timing, was critical to the success of Silver Linings Playbook.
-She then went on to destroy sixty percent of her fanbase by revealing herself to be a foul mouthed cunt of unearthly proportions.
-Red Sparrow flopped because by then nobody was willing to pay good money to see her tits when they count every wrinkle of her asshole for free on the internet
+She then went on to destroy sixty percent of her fanbase by revealing herself to be a foul mouthed cuntasaurus of unearthly proportions.
+Red Sparrow flopped because by then nobody was willing to pay good money to see her tits when you can count every wrinkle of her asshole for free on the internet

 And it’s clear that we will be seeing plenty of that in Captain Marvel.